mukundha/hipster-apim-demo/labs/identity_platform/README.md

 ## <a name="prereqs">Prerequisites</a>
-These are the prerequisites for the Cloud Identity Demo
+These are the prerequisites for the Identity Platform Demo

 ### <a name="setup_gke">Setup GKE</a>